An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Abstract

 \section{Abstract}

 Selection among alternative theoretical models given an observed data set is an important challenge in many areas of physics and astronomy.
-Reversible-jump Markov chain Monte Carlo (RJMCMC) is an extremely powerful technique for performing Bayesian model selection, but it suffers from a fundamental difficulty: it requires jumps between model parameter spaces, but cannot retain a memory of the favored locations in more than one parameter space at a time.
+Reversible-jump Markov chain Monte Carlo (RJMCMC) is an extremely powerful technique for performing Bayesian model selection, but it suffers from a fundamental difficulty: it requires jumps between model parameter spaces, but cannot efficiently explore both parameter spaces at once.
 Thus, a naive jump between parameter spaces is unlikely to be accepted in the MCMC algorithm and convergence is correspondingly slow.
 Here we demonstrate an interpolation technique that uses samples from single-model MCMCs to propose inter-model jumps from an approximation to the single-model posterior of the target parameter space.
-The interpolation technique, based on a kD-tree data structure, is adaptive and efficient in arbitrary dimensions.
-We show that our technique leads to dramatically improved convergence over naive jumps in an RJMCMC, and compare it to other proposals in the literature to improve the convergence of RJMCMCs.
-We also discuss the use of the same interpolation technique in two other contexts: as a convergence test for a single-model MCMC and as a way to construct efficient ``global'' proposal distributions for single-model MCMCs without prior knowledge of the structure of the posterior distribution.
+The interpolation technique, based on a kD-tree data structure, is adaptive and efficient in modest dimensionality.
+We show that our technique leads to improved convergence over naive jumps in an RJMCMC, and compare it to other proposals in the literature to improve the convergence of RJMCMCs.
+We also demonstrate the use of the same interpolation technique as a way to construct efficient ``global'' proposal distributions for single-model MCMCs without prior knowledge of the structure of the posterior distribution, and discuss improvements that permit the method to be used in higher-dimensional spaces efficiently.